doublesecretagency/craft-notifier/docs/messages/types/announcement.md

 ---
 description: Post a control panel announcement when the notification event is triggered.
-Always dispatched via the queue.
+Always sent via the queue.
 ---

 # Announcement